Docs · API & data

 |---|---|---|---|

-The master level holds your organisation's primary product definition—the fields you want consistent everywhere:
+The Master Product level holds your organisation's primary product definition—the fields you want consistent everywhere.
+PartLogic automatically assigns a unique PartLogic SKU when the Master Product is created:

 - PartLogic Part Number / SKU — your governed stock-keeping identifier in PartLogic